Protections for public officials

 retaliation.

-from workplace reprisals.
+from detrimental action.
 Protection only applies if the disclosure is made

 through the channels described below.

-The PID Act provides protection against reprisals that may be taken against
+The PID Act provides protection against detrimental action that may be taken against

-public officials or certain contractors who make public interest disclosures,
+public officials or others who make public interest disclosures,

 including:

-- discrimination, disadvantage or adverse treatment in relation to employment
+- discrimination, prejudice or adverse treatment, whether in relation to employment or otherwise

 Please note that a disclosure is not protected if:

-Before making a public interest disclosure, public officials should:
+Before making a public interest disclosure, the person making the disclosure should:

 - review the agency's policy on making a public interest disclosure

-- consider contacting the NSW Ombudsman or a lawyer for independent advice
+- consider contacting the NSW Ombudsman or a lawyer for independent legal advice

-- keep the details of the disclosure confidential, except for the Ombudsman or
+- keep the details of the disclosure confidential, except for the NSW Ombudsman or

 any legal representation.